MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection (CWP) that offers a secure score system to help your company build an IT environment with a better security posture.
 It also includes features to protect your network environment against threats.

 This article won't cover Microsoft Defender for Cloud in detail.
-However, it is important to understand that Microsoft Defender for Cloud works based on Azure Policies and logs that it ingests in a Log Analytics workspace.
+However, it's important to understand that Microsoft Defender for Cloud works based on Azure Policies and logs that it ingests in a Log Analytics workspace.

 You write Azure Policies in JavaScript Object Notation (JSON) to hold different analysis of Azure resource properties, including network services and resources.
-That said, it is easy for Microsoft Defender for Cloud to check a property under a network resource and provide a recommendation to your subscription if you're protected or exposed to a threat.
+That said, it's easy for Microsoft Defender for Cloud to check a property under a network resource and provide a recommendation to your subscription if you're protected or exposed to a threat.

 ### How to check all network recommendations available through Microsoft Defender for Cloud